d-miles/php-rest-service/docs/README.md

 + Support of `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD` and `OPTIONS`
 + Suppress the HTTP status code with `?_suppress_status_code=1` (for clients that have troubles with that)
 + Supports `?_method=<httpMethod>` as addition to the actual HTTP method.
++ Supports custom error handling, logging, access control and response formatting functions.
 + With auto-generation through PHP's `reflection`

+## About

+PHP REST Service is a lightweight API framework for PHP.
+It is very easy to learn, use, and integrate with existing PHP projects.

+This package is a fork of marcj/php-rest-service with the following changes:
+* Support for PHP 7.4+
+* Support for plain text responses
+* Support for custom response formats
+* Support for pre-response control functions
+* Automatic OpenAPI specification generation
+* Single file structure
+* Complete documentation and examples

+Why build a new package?
+I wanted an express-like API router for PHP but couldn't find anything that fit my needs. marcj/php-rest-service is a great framework but it's deprecated and missing modern PHP support, documentation, and features that I needed.

 ## Installation

+### Requirements

+PHP REST Service requires PHP 7.4+.
+There are no dependecies.

 ### Composer